Smoothed Online Optimization with Unreliable Predictions: Main Results

 \section{Main Results}

-The desiderata of consistency and robustness are nontrivial to achieve simultaneously, but it is straightforward to obtain consistency and robustness individually.
-On the one hand, an algorithm that blindly follows the predictions $\tilde{x}_t$ is $1$-consistent, but not robust.
+Although consistency and robustness are nontrivial to achieve simultaneously, it is straightforward to obtain consistency and robustness individually.
+On the one hand, we saw in the previous section that FtP guarantees consistency, but not robustness.
 On the other hand, an algorithm that follows the minimizers $v_t$ is $\max\{2 / \alpha, 1\}$-robust \cite{zhang2021revisiting}, but not consistent.
 Hence, our goal in this section is to combine the features of both algorithms to construct an algorithm that is both consistent and robust.

-A natural algorithm to consider is a `switching type' algorithm, which dynamically chooses between following the minimizers and the predictions.
+A natural algorithm to consider is a `switching type' algorithm, which chooses between following the minimizers and the predictions.
 These switching-type algorithms have already been used successfully in general problem settings \cite{antoniadisOnlineMetricAlgorithms2020}.
 In fact, due to the non-convexity of the hitting cost functions, any reasonable algorithm must be a switching-type algorithm, since the cost of any state in between the minimizer $v_t$ and the prediction $\tilde{x}_t$ is generally unrelated to and potentially much higher than the hitting cost at $v_t$ or $\tilde{x}_t$ itself.
 The difficulty of designing these algorithms in our case lies in the notion of consistency, which dictates that the cost of the algorithm must only be a small fraction higher than the cost of the predictions.
 This requires a careful design of the algorithm, which should only switch away from the prediction if it holds a strong conviction that robustness would otherwise be violated.